htrajan/ht-drawsteel/Classes/Conduit/1st-Level Features/Conduit Abilities/Heroic Abilities.md

 # Heroic Abilities

-You make use of a number of heroic abilities, all of which channel piety to empower them.
+You make use of a number of heroic abilities, all of which channel [[Piety|piety]] to empower them.